neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 1. create containers

 You can specify version of neon cluster using following environment values.
-- PG_VERSION: postgres version for compute (default is 14)
+- PG_VERSION: postgres version for compute (default is 16 as of this writing)
-- TAG: the tag version of [docker image](https://registry.hub.docker.com/r/neondatabase/neon/tags) (default is latest), which is tagged in [CI test](/.github/workflows/build_and_test.yml)
+- TAG: the tag version of [docker image](https://registry.hub.docker.com/r/neondatabase/neon/tags), which is tagged in [CI test](/.github/workflows/build_and_test.yml).
+Default is 'latest'
 ```
 $ cd docker-compose/
 $ docker-compose down   # remove the containers if exists
-$ PG_VERSION=15 TAG=2937 docker-compose up --build -d  # You can specify the postgres and image version
+$ PG_VERSION=16 TAG=latest docker-compose up --build -d  # You can specify the postgres and image version
 Creating network "dockercompose_default" with the default driver
 Creating docker-compose_storage_broker_1       ... done
 (...omit...)